pingidentity/terraform-provider-pingone/docs/index.md

 Optional:

-- `environment` (Block List) A single block containing global configuration items to override environment resource settings in PingOne. (see [below for nested schema](#nestedblock--global_options-environment))
 - `population` (Block List) A single block containing configuration items to override population resource settings in PingOne. (see [below for nested schema](#nestedblock--global_options))

 <a id="nestedblock--service_endpoints"></a>